Smoothing Quantile Regression Averaging: A new approach to probabilistic forecasting of electricity prices: Introduction

-The remainder of this paper is structured as follows.
-Section \ref{sec:data} offers a brief description of the datasets.
+The remainder of this paper is organized as follows.
+Section \ref{sec:data} provides a brief description of the datasets.
 Section \ref{sec:methodology} discusses the construction of point forecasts, introduces the idea of smoothing quantile regression, along with a description of the probabilistic forecasting benchmarks, and presents the trading strategy.
-In Section \ref{sec:results}, the predictive performance of point forecasts is evaluated, followed by the discussion of the coverage and sharpness of probabilistic forecasts.
-Additionally, a range of trading strategies is evaluated in terms of the profits obtained with different probabilistic predictions.
-Finally, in Section \ref{sec:conclusion}, the results are summarized and the conclusions are drawn.
+In Section \ref{sec:results}, the predictive performance of point forecasts is evaluated, followed by a discussion of the coverage and sharpness of probabilistic forecasts.
+In addition, they are evaluated in terms of the profits obtained using the proposed trading strategy.
+Finally, Section \ref{sec:conclusion} summarizes the results and draws conclusions.